NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 It isn’t a character flaw.

-Anxiety and hyper-vigilance are not signs that you are failing; they are signs that you care deeply.
+Anxiety and hyper-vigilance are signs that you care deeply.

 But sometimes, this biological protection mechanism gets stuck in the on position.